For presses that require a minimum ink coverage per separation, the ink eater mark places a bar on the sheet to remove extra ink from the rollers.

 Use of this feature with pre-separated PDF pages will cause processing to fail.

-Use of this feature with legacy versioning jobs will result in incorrect output.
+Use of this feature is not supported with legacy versioning jobs.